dougeby/IntuneDocs/intune/advanced-threat-protection.md

 - **Establish a service-to-service connection between Intune and Microsoft Defender ATP**.
 This connection lets Microsoft Defender ATP collect data about machine risk from Windows 10 devices you manage with Intune.
 - **Use a device configuration profile to onboard devices with Microsoft Defender ATP**.
 You onboard devices to configure them to communicate with Microsoft Defender ATP and to provide data that helps assess their risk level.
  - **Use a device compliance policy to set the level of risk you want to allow**.
 Risk levels are reported by Microsoft Defender ATP.
 Devices that exceed the allowed risk level are identified as non-compliant.
-- U**se a conditional access policy** to block users from accessing corporate resources from devices that are non-compliant.
+- **Use a conditional access policy** to block users from accessing corporate resources from devices that are non-compliant.

 In addition, when you integrate Intune with Microsoft Defender ATP, you can take advantage of ATPs Threat & Vulnerability Management (TVM) and [use Intune to remediate endpoint weakness identified by TVM](atp-manage-vulnerabilities.md).